 There are indeed bigger stoves that can output more heat but also burn through more fuel (so they’d need bigger cannisters of natural gas).

 The combined weight of my pot set with stove is around 2 pounds (not counting the Isopropylene fuel).

-This is an easily overlooked but necessary piece of equipment mostly because it allows me to attach stuff to my frame pack that otherwise wouldn’t have fit or not be easily-accessible had it been packed inside.
+I tend to use carabiners mostly because it allows me to attach stuff to my frame pack that otherwise wouldn’t have fit or not be easily-accessible had it been packed inside.

-I even hang stuff to dry or keep out of reach of critters with it.
+I even hang stuff to dry or keep out of reach of critters with carabiners.

 It’s so important that I always attach at least two of these to my pack and not even think about it.

 After all, when I’m done hauling over 40 pounds of gear and finally make it to camp, the last thing I want to stress about is my hard-working feet that has already taken a pounding while confined in a heavy pair of backpacking boots.

 I generally use a really cheap and lightweight pair of sandals or flip-flops that can hang on the outside of my pack (usually by the bottom beneath my Therm-a-rest so it can also help my frame pack stand by itself).

 The main benefit of this is that I can walk around camp to get water or move about without something jabbing or penetrating the bottom of my foot from the ground.

 The main benefit of having Chacos is that I can confidently walk farther and through more rugged terrain since it’s made to be more multi-purpose than a cheap pair of camp sandals.

 Ultimately, it comes down to how much weight I’m willing to take on versus comfort and flexibility when I’m not in my backpacking boots.

 That’s because the California black bear have learned to associate humans with high energy foods, and they’re smart enough to break into cars or steal backpacks to get at human food or food-like stuff.

 The main purpose of these cannisters is to prevent a bear from getting the human food or even scented stuff like toothpaste or deodorant.

 In some places like Yosemite, there maybe some High Sierra camps where bear lockers have been installed, but that’s more of the exception rather than the rule.

 In order for them to be effective, they must be sturdy, and they must have lids that are difficult for bears (but easier for humans) to open.

 As for how to pack with these things, we generally strap these on the exterior of the frame pack or have it resting between the top of the pack and the fanny pack attachment.

 These cannisters are sufficient for a weekend backpacking trip (3 days), but they’re also a hefty 3 pounds without anything inside of them.